Boston-Software-Crafters/website/events.md

 <a name="boston-software-crafters"></a>
 ## Boston Software Crafters
-Boston Software Crafters runs one events on second Monday of the month, with some exceptions.
-Events will be on line until the situation on with COVID-19 resolves.
+Boston Software Crafters runs an events on the second Monday of the month.
 Specific events are listed on the [Boston Software Crafters meetup page](http://meetup.com/bostonsoftwarecrafters).
 RSVP there to be assured a spot.

 <a name="coding-meetups"></a>
 ## Coding Meetups: come together to code